 You Might Want To Pick The Loom and Leaf If:

-- You Sleep On Your Side– The Loom and Leaf has great pressure relief and it is a bit softer than the Sapira.
-It also has a thicker comfort layer.
-All that considered, I think it may be a better option for side sleepers.
+- You Sleep On Your Side– The Loom and Leaf has great pressure relief and it is a bit softer than the Leesa Hybrid.
+It also has a thicker comfort layer, so with all that considered, I think it may be a better option for side sleepers.

 Which Should You Pick?

-These are two of the best mattresses I’ve reviewed.
+These are two of the best mattresses I’ve reviewed and a lot of people are really going to like them.
 These mattresses are also very different, so you should figure out exactly what type of feel you are looking for and make a decision from there.